Urban rail in the United Kingdom: Liverpool

 The partially underground Merseyrail network consists of three lines, the Northern Line, Wirral Line and City Line, which interconnect in Liverpool's city centre.
 The Northern and Wirral Lines run in tunnels in the centres of Liverpool and Birkenhead.
 Liverpool is the nucleus of the network, which sees 100,000 people a day travel through 68 stations on the electrified lines.
 There are 21 stations on the City Line that serves the Merseyside area.
 The origins of the network are old, dating back 1848 and the Liverpool, Crosby and Southport Railway, one of the world's first commuter lines, and to the 1886 Mersey Railway, which was the world's second oldest underground passenger railway.
 An early commuter was Nathaniel Hawthorne, United States consul to Liverpool, 1853–57.

 The 75 mile long electric third rail Northern and Wirral lines are 100% dedicated Merseyrail lines operating separately from the City Line.
 The City Line currently uses diesel trains operated by Northern.
 The local passenger transport executive, Merseytravel, brands all suburban rail lines running through Merseyside as Merseyrail with stations inside Merseyside branded as Merseyrail stations.

-The Northern and Wirral lines operate under the train operating company called Merseyrail.
+The Northern and Wirral lines are operated by Merseyrail.
 Suburban trains run on both the electrified lines.
 The service operates at metro frequencies in central Liverpool and Birkenhead.

 The City line is operated by Northern running into Merseyside from outside the region, receiving funding from Merseytravel.
 The City line consists of non-electrified lines heading east and one electrified running south. is the terminus of the City line, with a connection to the Wirral line at Lime Street underground station.
 There is also a connection with the Northern Line at in the south of Liverpool.
 The City Line is to be electrified to the Wigan and Manchester branches.

 The network includes the following lines: